devanbenz/static-site-gen/themes/boring/content/blog/global_hashtable.md

 Okay, great!
 The general design of a hash table is all laid out, but, what happens when we have two keys that hash to the same value?
 There's only so many numbers you can use without the table being too large.

 *Collisions* can happen.
-And when they do happen, you need to account for them, much like everything else in software you need to have a fine balance of trade offs.
+And when they do happen, you need to account for them, much like everything else in software you need to have a fine balance of trade-offs.
 One trade off you must decide is whether to use a `static hash table` or a `dynamic hash table`.
 A `static hash table` is much less complex than a `dynamic hash table`, it is effectively a fixed size array.
 When you need more storage you simply rebuild a larger hash table (usually double in size) from scratch.
-Easy to deal with generally, but very very *expensive*.
+Easy to deal with generally, but very, very *expensive*.
 A `dynamic hash table` will use operations to grow the hash table which can lead to some complexity but at least you don't need to start over from scratch.

 The most common approach for a `static hash table` would be `linear probe hashing` (spoiler this is used in the paper), and for `dynamic hash tables` the most common approach is called `chained hashing`.